-We are in the process of creating three new Lifestyle investment profiles to replace LifePath - these options will be based on the three main options you now have at retirement (Pension Annuity, Income Drawdown or Cash Lump Sum).
-The default option will be the Pension Annuity route, but you will be able to decide which route suits you best.
+We are in the process of creating three versions of LifePath based on the three main options you now have at retirement

+(pension annuity, Income Drawdown or cash lump sum).
+The default option will be the pension annuity route, but you will be able to decide which route suits you best.

-The Trustee is also making changes to the range of Self-Select funds, for those members who feel comfortable making their own investment decisions, and further details of these will be announced in the near future.
+We are also making changes to our Self-Select range, for those of you who feel comfortable making your own investment decisions.

-Phase 1 of the changes is already complete; we are expecting the new funds to be in place by mid-November.
-For more information on the changes, please contact Capita using the details provided on page 4.
+Phase 1 of the changes is already complete; we are expecting the new funds to be in place by September/October 2015.
+For more information on the changes, please contact Capita.